AdobeDocs/audience-manager.pt-BR/help/using/features/destinations/people-based-destinations-overview.md

 ---
-description: 'Use destinos baseados em pessoas para enviar segmentos de público-alvo primários para ambientes baseados em pessoas.
-Esses ambientes são ecossistemas fechados pertencentes a uma entidade que controla o conteúdo que está sendo exibido dentro dele.
-Eles incluem plataformas sociais, como o Facebook, e outras plataformas que dependem das contas do cliente para personalizar o conteúdo exibido. '
+description: 'Use people-based destinations to send first-party audience segments to people-based environments.
+These environments are closed ecosystems belonging to one entity that controls the content that is being displayed within it.
+They include social platforms such as Facebook, and other platforms that rely on customer accounts to personalize the displayed content. '
-seo-description: 'Use destinos baseados em pessoas para enviar segmentos de público-alvo primários para ambientes baseados em pessoas.
-Esses ambientes são ecossistemas fechados pertencentes a uma entidade que controla o conteúdo que está sendo exibido dentro dele.
+seo-description: 'Use people-based destinations to send first-party audience segments to people-based environments.
+These environments are closed ecosystems belonging to one entity that controls the content that is being displayed within it.
 Eles incluem plataformas sociais, como o Facebook, e outras plataformas que dependem das contas do cliente para personalizar o conteúdo exibido.  '
 seo-title: Destinos baseados em pessoas - Visão geral e casos de uso
 solution: Audience Manager
 title: Visão geral e casos de uso
 translation-type: tm+mt
-source-git-commit: 62c27a3990c2c39d069c7a6e4ef32e8e8b3f1998
+source-git-commit: 6093def9c5853572c064a4e398d5e328bcb9d181

 ---